ImBlixPR/LearnGraphics/README.md

 - 📄 Managing text display within a graphical context

 **Usage:**
-To run this project, navigate to the `font_render_opengl` directory and follow the build instructions provided in the source files.
+To run this project, navigate to the `solution` file and make the project `font_render_opengl` as start up project.
+Ensure that all assets are correctly linked, and the necessary libraries are included.

 ---